getredash/redash/README.md

 ## Reporting Bugs and Contributing Code

 * Want to report a bug or request a feature?
-Please open [an issue](https://github.com/everythingme/redash/issues/new).
+Please open [an issue](https://github.com/everythingme/re:dash/issues/new).
-* Want to help us build **_redash_**?
+* Want to help us build **_re:dash_**?
 Fork the project and make a pull request.
 We need all the help we can get!

 ## License